aweissman11/contentful-code-models/README.md

 - **Test migrations**: Always test model changes in a development space first
 - **Document changes**: Use descriptive commit messages for model changes

-## 🐛 Troubleshooting

-### Common Issues

-**TypeScript Errors**: Ensure your TypeScript configuration supports ES modules and the latest syntax features.

-**Authentication Errors**: Verify your management token has the correct permissions and hasn't expired.

-**Field Validation Errors**: Check that field validations match Contentful's validation schema exactly.

-**Migration Failures**: Review the migration logs and ensure your local models are valid before attempting to migrate.

 ## 🔧 API Reference

 ### `syncContentfulToLocal(options)`